By Audley Namibia specialist Kelly

 Discover the coastal town of Swakopmund

 Swakopmund, a picturesque colonial town sandwiched between the dunes and the Atlantic coast, is a four to six hour drive from Sesriem.
-My favorite stop en route is the little hamlet of Solitaire for some delicious apple pie and good coffee at its amazing German-style bakery.
+My favourite stop en route is the little hamlet of Solitaire for some delicious apple pie and good coffee at its amazing German-style bakery.

 The closer you get to Swakopmund the more barren and arid the region becomes.
 The flora and fauna are sparser and the landscape takes on a lunar-like quality.
 Added to this, an enormous bank of cloud hovers over the town where the cold Atlantic air meets the warmth of the desert, making for an atmospheric final leg to your drive.